scottish-government-design-system/designsystem.gov.scot/components/category-header/index.md

 ## Accessibility Features

-None.
+Find out more about accessibility requirements that should be applied to all online services in the dedicated section of this site: INSERT LINK HERE

-## User research that supports using this component
+## Supporting evidence for using this component

 None.

-## Google Analytics and the use of this component
+## Website analytics and the use of this component

 There are no reported performance issues with this component from mygov or gov.scot.